pabrah15/serverspecs/README.md

 Scripts from couple of my projects ..
-One of them gather server specs such as the server model, virtualization , number of cpu cores  physical memory, SAR averages etc
+One of them gather server specs such as the server model, virtualization , number of cpu cores  physical memory etc

+init.sh script lloks fpr weak cipher suites and configuration data